 In this tab, you can define how many features there will be in the column of the pricing table.
 The number can be different for every column.
-If the features are listed in a separate section, you can leave only the included/excluded icons.
+If the features are listed separately, you can leave only the included/excluded icons.
 Those icons can be chosen individually in the Included Bullet Icon and Excluded Bullet Icon fields.

 Text Before Action Button.
-If you need to somehow introduce the action button, you can type the text into this bar.
+You can type the text into this bar if you need to somehow introduce the action button.

 Button text.
 That is what will be written on the button.